MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/ifs/what-determines-when-a-driver-is-loaded.md

 # What Determines When a Driver Is Loaded

 > [!NOTE]
-> For optimal reliability and performance, we recommend using [file system minifilter drivers](filter-manager-and-minifilter-driver-architecture.md) instead of legacy file system filter drivers.
+> For optimal reliability and performance, use [file system minifilter drivers](filter-manager-and-minifilter-driver-architecture.md) instead of legacy file system filter drivers.
 To port your legacy driver to a minifilter driver, see [Guidelines for Porting Legacy Filter Drivers](guidelines-for-porting-legacy-filter-drivers.md).

 Before exploring when and how file system drivers are loaded during the system boot sequence, it is necessary to understand driver start types and load order groups.